 5. Loose or Unstable Plug Connection

-If plugs do not fit securely into the outlet, the internal contacts may be worn or damaged.
-A loose connection can interrupt the flow of electricity and create small gaps where arcing may occur.
+If plugs do not fit securely into the outlet, internal contacts may be worn or damaged.
+This creates small gaps where electrical arcing can occur during use.

 6. Intermittent Power Issues